 Among the crowded, loud streets, there are many places in Boston to take a break from busy city life, relax and take in the outdoors.
 With the summer months bringing warm weather, it is the perfect time of year to enjoy the simpler things in life.
 Going on a picnic is a classic way to spend time with friends over good food without spending a lot of money on an expensive meal.
-Here are some of the best places around Boston to unpack up your basket.
+IM Boston has put together a list of some of the best places for a picnic in Boston; get ready to pack your basket!

 How to get there: Take the Georges Island Ferry (about an hour from Long Wharf)